Estate planning in Colorado: Understanding advance directives

 Planning for the unexpected

 People in Colorado and elsewhere often put off creating an estate plan, including drawing up advance directives, thinking that their loved ones will take care of them should the worst happen.
 Unfortunately, once they cannot speak or care for themselves, there is no way to guarantee that their wishes will be followed.
-Thus, it may be of benefit for people of all ages and health conditions to consult with an attorney.
+Thus, it may benefit people of all ages and health conditions to consult with an attorney.
 A legal representative may explain their options and help them draw up the appropriate documents.